spacecolonyone/MarsCityState/README.md

 ## Natural resources and population growth on Mars

 While the economy on Earth will face over-population and saturated markets, the economy on Mars will have different challenges and opportunities.
 Mars is neither populated, nor developed.
 However, it has huge potential in land to populate, natural resources to extract and better access to Space and its resources.
-The major barriers to untapping this potential for population and natural resources can be removed with advances in technology, which history shows follow Moore's law.
+The major barriers to untapping this potential for population and natural resources can be removed with advances in technology.
+History shows high tech advances follow Moore's law which reflects the observation of exponential advancements of certain technologies.
 Therefore, it is reasonable to assume that our abilities to expand our economy on Mars will grow exponentially, doubling every few years or decades.

 Founding a city on Mars with even mediocre standard of living will unlock population growth rate like that of average Earth cities.
-Our proposed design will aim for relatively good standard of living with growth rate following the envisioned fours milestones of development of the city:
+Our proposed design will aim for relatively good standard of living with growth rate following the envisioned four milestones of development of the city:

  * Annual growth rate of 20% from 2030 to 2050 with science and tourism as main source of income.
-The population will grow from 10 to 1000 residents
+The population will grow from 10 to 1000 residents.
+This period will bear the highest population growth rate.
+We will later describe the drive behind this growth that makes it realistic
  * Annual growth rate of 10% from 2050 to 2100 with real estate and services as main source of income.
 The population will grow from 1K to 100K residents
  * Annual growth rate of 5% from 2100 to 2150 with services still being the major source of income but now supplemented with manufacturing.
 The population will grow from 100K to 1M residents